Financial Aid

 II.
 Pace of Progression is calculated by dividing the cumulative earned by the cumulative attempted credits/units.
 When this calculation falls below 67%, a student is no longer on pace to graduate on time.
 In addition to earning at least 67% of their attempted credits/units, students must also complete all credits/units within their enrollment level which is captured on the census date each term.
 Pace of progression that is 66.6% or higher will be rounded to 67%.
 Whether or not aid was received, all program credits/units, including transfer and remedial credits/units, will be taken into consideration.
 Courses with grades of F (Failed), I (Incomplete), U (Unsatisfactory), W (Withdrawal), Y (In Progress) and repeated courses are included in the calculation of attempted credits/units.
 Only the highest grade achieved will count as attempted and earned credit/unit for repeated courses.
 Courses approved on Set-Aside Petitions will count as attempted credits/units.
 Non-graded coursework and (*) grades are excluded from pace of progression for credit/unit bearing classes.
 Program changes do not affect pace of progression.

 III.
 Maximum Timeframe is measured to ensure students are taking required courses to complete their certificate or degree.
-Program progression must be reviewed when students exceed 150% of the length of program.
-Federal financial aid recipients will be ineligible for further funding if it is mathematically impossible to complete the program of study within 150% of the length of the program.
-State financial aid recipients have a maximum usage limit of five full-time years of eligibility for the Washington College Grant and a maximum usage limit of four full-time years of eligibility for the College Bound Scholarship (after enrolling within one year of high school graduation).
+Program progression must be reviewed when students has reached 150% of the length of program.
+Financial aid recipients will be ineligible for further funding if it is mathematically impossible to complete the program of study within 150% of the length of the program.
 All credits/units, regardless of whether they were taken while on financial aid, including credits/units removed with an approved Set-Aside Petition are used in calculating maximum timeframe.
 Transfer credits/units accepted for use towards the current certificate or degree are also included.
 Repeated credits/units (R grades) are counted as attempted towards maximum timeframe.
 Transitional support coursework that is attempted and results in an asterisk (*) grade such as ABE, GED, ESL, ENL, and some CAP coursework are excluded from the federal maximum timeframe calculation.
 Funding of remedial courses is limited to 45 attempted credits/units.
 Program changes do not affect maximum timeframe.

 Additional Maximum Timeframe Information ***